2001 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2001-S DCAM Dime Value

-The clad proof dimes were housed in presentation cases with blue-violet inserts representing the American flag motif, contrasting sharply with the red-themed packaging of silver proof sets.
+These proof coins were sold in the U.S. Mint’s 2001 Proof Set, housed in presentation cases with blue-violet inserts representing the American flag motif—contrasting sharply with the red-themed packaging of silver proof sets.

-The auction record for a PR70 DCAM clad specimen reached $575 in July 2004 at Heritage Auctions—substantially higher than typical modern proof dimes.
+The auction record for a PR70 DCAM clad specimen reached $575 in July 2004 at Heritage Auctions.
+Achieving PR-70 requires absolute perfection from striking through encapsulation; only a tiny fraction of coins produced ever reach that standard.

 2001-S DCAM Dime Price/Grade Chart